RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-releases/rs-7-2-tba.md

 You cannot use sharded pub/sub if you [deactivate RESP3 support]({{<relref "/rs/references/compatibility/resp#deactivate-resp3">}}).

-#### New cluster management UI preview
+#### New Cluster Manager UI preview

-A preview of the redesigned cluster management UI (admin console) is available in Redis Enterprise Software version 7.2.
+A preview of the redesigned Cluster Manager UI (admin console) is available in Redis Enterprise Software version 7.2.

 To try out the new UI:

-- On the sign in screen:
+- On the sign-in screen:

     1. Enter your credentials.

     1. Select **Sign in the new interface**.

+- Sign in directly from the new UI's sign-in screen at <nobr>`https://<hostname or IP address>:8443/new#`</nobr>

 - If you are currently signed in to the legacy UI: